Definition

 - Investigations: Normal IgA-tTG; symptoms resolve after discontinuation of the drug.

-NSAID-Associated Enteropathy:
+NSAID-Associated Enteropathy

-- Symptoms: Non-specific Diarrhoea and mucosal inflammation.
+- Symptoms: Non-specific diarrhoea and mucosal inflammation.

 - Investigations: Normal coeliac serology; endoscopic findings of mucosal inflammation.